AnesDev/Emotion-Detection/README.md

 For a smooth, engaging experience, the demo overlays an emoji and emotion label on each face instantly, updating as expressions change.
 It also includes smart smoothing to make predictions more stable and accurate.

-Built with Python, OpenCV, TensorFlow, and Pillow, the demo is ready to run—no coding needed.
+Built with Python, OpenCV, TensorFlow, and Pillow, the demo is ready to run,no coding needed.
 Launch it, and see AI interpret emotions in real time.